Telefonorosso/l3-netkeys/README.md

 - heartbeat packets;
 - optional reset request.

-The Amiga server listens on a UDP port and writes the corresponding events to `input.device`.
+The Amiga server listens on a UDP port and writes the corresponding events to input.device.

 ## Requirements